keshavbasanwal/myBookLibrary/README.md

 - Go Down Moses
 - AS I Lay Dying
 - Flages in the Dust
+- Nineteen Eighty-Four
+- Fahrenheit 451
+- A Brave New World
+- The great Gatsby (dropped)
+- Tender is the Night
+- This side of Paradise
+- The Coral Island
+- Heart of Darkness
+- Animal Farm
+- A Tale of two Cities (dropped)
+- The Count of Monte Cristo
+- Madame Bovary
+- The Name of the Wind
+- A Game of Thrones
+- Fire and Ice
+- The Lord of the Rings
+- I, Robot
+- Saturn's Children
+- The Robots of Down
+- Do Androids Dream of Electric sheep?
+- The Kite Runner
+- The Giver
+- East of Eden
+- Lord of the flies
+- Les Miserables
+- The Grapes of Wrath
+- The other Boleyn Girl
+- Little Women
+- Alligators All Around
+- Bumble Ardy
+- Where the Wild Things Are
+- Outside Over there
+- Salt on Out Skin
+- Jane Eyre
+- Gone with the Wind
+- The Sound and the Fury
+- Midnight's Children
+- All the Pretty Horses
+- Blood Meridian
+- The Canterville Ghost
+- The Happy Prince
+- The Picture of Dorian Gray
+- 7th Stigma
+- Dune
+- Divergent
+- The Sound the the Fury
+- Shadows in Paradise
+- Invisible Man
+- Number the Stars
+- The Diary of a Young Girl
+- I Know Why the Caged Bird Sings
+- Survival In Auschwitz
+- The Color Purple
+- Song of Solomon
+- First Among Equals
+- To Kill a Mocking Bird
+- The Madness of Love
+- Eurydice
+-
 - Cat's cradle
 - The Constitution of Liberty By Friedrich Hayek
 - Leviathan By Thomas Hobbes